MartinVonReichenberg/KaOS/README.md

 # KaOS

-Custom packages of KaOS out of KCP
+Custom packages of KaOS out of KCP due to KCP and their maintainers not being there for the actual users . . .

+This repository is SET to CHANGE that.